 Additional Costs

-† Amounts listed are the total of tuition, materials, student service and ancillary fees for the three semesters of programs starting in Fall 2020.
-Fees are subject to change for programs starting in Fall 2021 and at later dates.
+* Amounts listed are the estimated total of tuition, materials, student service and ancillary fees for the three semesters of programs starting in Fall 2024.
+Fees are subject to change for programs starting in Fall 2025 and at later dates.
+This fee does not include books, which are to be purchased by the student separately.

 International Students